Irish Council of Churches. Irish Inter-Church Meeting

 Vision and Values

-The St. Thomas Indian (Malankara) Orthodox Church in Ireland had its existence from the early 21st century, however, was formally declared as a Parish in 2006 by H.G Dr. Thomas Mar Makarios.
-The church is part of the Orthodox (Oriental) family and trace their roots to the Indian Christian community of St. Thomas’ tradition.
-The Church has evolved as a center for worship, education, social sensitivity and philanthropy under the great and blessed intercessions of St. Thomas, their patron saint.
+The church is part of the Orthodox (Oriental) family and traces their roots to the Indian Christian community of the St. Thomas’ tradition.
+The Church has evolved as a centre for worship, education, social sensitivity, and philanthropy under the great and blessed intercessions of St. Thomas, their patron saint.